pyinstaller/pyinstaller.github.io/index.rst

 Bug reports
 ================

+.. container:: bold

-**Please have a look at [wiki:FAQ#IfThingsGoWrong the FAQ] and HowtoReportBugs, which will help us a lot on solving the bug.**
+  If you have problems to get your application running, please have a look at `If Things Go Wrong`_ and `How to Report Bugs`_, which will help us a lot on solving the bug.

 Look at the `list of open bugs
 <https://github.com/pyinstaller/pyinstaller/issues>`_.
 You can report